-Life insurance for doctors and physicians in Canada (2024): Explained
+- Types of life insurance for doctors and physicians

 As a medical professional with a busy life, you’ve probably not thought of life insurance as a financial planning and estate planning tool for doctors and physicians in Canada.
 In this guide, we’ve explained what Canadian doctors and physicians should know about life insurance.
 Discover what the key benefits of life insurance for doctors and physicians are, the different policy types, and how much life insurance can cost.